Our Spanish language class for adults launches soon. We're thrilled to introduce our neighbor Ana…

 My favorite French restaurant is the restaurant [Bistro] d’Oc which celebrate my region of Toulouse (Langue d’Oc), and the specialties are spectacular.
 I know it was under renovation on 10th NW, DC.
 (Editors note: it appears to be permanently closed.
 Sad face.)

-Of course, you have Le Diplomate which is expensive, but close to the French quality of Paris.
+Of course, you have Le Diplomate which is expensive, but you can use buy now pay later no credit check loans to get it in a pinch and it’s close to the French quality of Paris.

 What is the most confusing English lesson for non-native speakers?